aws-samples/disaster-recovery-workshop/workshop/content/labs/basics/api-gateway/cloudshell.en.md

     --region us-west-1
     ```

-7. Create NLB pointing to the VPC endpoints in each region.
+6. Create a Network Load Balancer (NLB) pointing to the VPC endpoints in each region.
+We will also attach an SSL certificate, created on the previous steps, to allow the https communication.

    Primary Load Balancer and Target Group.